opnfv/releng-xci/docs/xci-criterias-cls.rst

 This document should be seen as guidance for the projects taking part in XCI until the OPNFV CD-Based Release Model and the criterias set for the CI Loops for that track become available.
-Until that happens, CI Loops will used by XCU will follow what is documented here and provide feedback to the projects based on the test scope set within this document.
+Until that happens, CI Loops will used by XCI will follow what is documented here and provide feedback to the projects based on the test scope set within this document.